TheExploration/Krunker.io-hack/README.md

 ### Installation
-1. Grab a copy of the latest [Krunker Lext release](https://github.com/disagreeing/Krunker.io-hack/releases) (under assets, Lext.vX.XX.zip) from the [releases](https://github.com/disagreeing/Krunker.io-hack/releases)
+1. Grab a copy of the latest [Krunker Lext release](https://github.com/disagreeing/Krunker.io-hack/releases) (under releases, Lext.vX.XX.zip) from the [releases](https://github.com/disagreeing/Krunker.io-hack/releases)
 2. Go to chrome://extensions (In your address bar, type in this URL)
 3. Verify the Developer mode button switch is on.
 4. Drag Lext.vX.zip over the extensions page